 GLENN HARRIS, PRESIDENT Glenn Harris has been working on issues of race and social justice for over twenty years.
 He has worked with community groups, foundations, and government agencies dedicated to building a more just and democratic society.
 He is the President of Center for Social Inclusion (CSI), a national non-profit organization that catalyzes community, government, and other institutions to dismantle structural racial inequity.
 CSI crafts and applies strategies and tools to transform our nation’s policies and practices, in order to ensure equitable outcomes for all.
 Previously, Glenn worked as the Manager of the City of Seattle Race and Social Justice Initiative (RSJI), whose mission is to end institutionalized racism in City government and promote multiculturalism and full participation by all residents.
 The Initiative’s long-term goal is to change the underlying systems that maintain race-based disparities in order to achieve equity.
 Glenn has supported the start of similar initiatives in jurisdictions across the country, and helped to found the Government Alliance on Race and Equity.
 Glenn also established the Seattle Office of the Community Police Commission in 2012, when the United States Department of Justice (DOJ) and the City of Seattle entered into a settlement agreement to address concerns of excessive use of force and biased policing.
 The agreement included a substantive role for the Community Police Commission to monitor the implementation of police department reforms and to provide ongoing community input.
 Glenn came to City government after serving five years as Development Director at Western States Center, an intermediary that provides technical assistance, training, research, and policy analysis in an eight-state region to grassroots organizations working to achieve social change.
 Glenn was also the Interim-Director at the MRG Foundation in Portland Oregon, and is currently a board member of the Philanthropic Initiative on Racial Equity, and the Willamette Valley Law Project, an Oregon based non-profit supporting farmworker rights.
 Glenn has appeared on CNN and has written for numerous publications.
 An engaging speaker, he regularly conducts conference keynote addresses.

-Beth Altshuler, MCP MPH CPH is an epidemiologist/ urban planner and Senior Associate at Raimi + Associates.
-She works with cities, counties, foundations, and CBOs to apply a Health (and Equity) in All Policies lens to the challenges and opportunities in their communities.
-Beth has extensive experience in designing and implementing innovative community involvement and visioning processes, as well as conducting and analyzing qualitative and quantitative data.
-At the forefront of the healthy communities discipline for over 13 years, Beth is committed to creating livable places, reducing health inequities, and engaging residents in the future of their communities.
+Beth is a Senior Associate who works with public agencies, foundations, CBOs, and residents to apply a Health (and Equity) in All Policies lens to the challenges and opportunities in their communities.
+Beth loves combining her skills in data analysis, community engagement and facilitation, and policy analysis so places can better incorporate public health, racial equity, and environmental justice into their land use and urban policy decisions.
+At the forefront of the healthy communities discipline for 15 years, Beth is committed to creating livable places, reducing health and racial inequities, and engaging residents in the future of their communities.
 Beth holds masters’ degrees in both City and Regional Planning and Public Health Epidemiology & Biostatistics from UC Berkeley, a BA in Sociology from Cornell University, and is Certified in Public Health by the National Board of Public Health Examiners.